hexlabsio/kloudformation/docs/reference/fundamentals.md

 ## The Value&lt;T&gt; Type

 You will spot the Value type all over KloudFormation.
-Its simply a way for us to represent any of Cloudformation's types.
+Its simply a way for us to represent any of CloudFormation's types.

 For example, `cidrBlock` is a required property of `vpc`.
 It looks like this in IntelliJ's Code Completion.

 <img style="margin: 1em;" src="value.png"/>

 `cidrBlock` is a `Value<String>`.
-In Cloudformation this property is listed as a String.
+In CloudFormation this property is listed as a String.
 However you can actually provide anything that will result in a String at deploy time.
-This includes: a String, a resource reference `Ref`, a join `Fn::Join`, a resource attribute `Fn::GetAtt` or any of the other functions in Cloudformation.
+This includes: a String, a resource reference `Ref`, a join `Fn::Join`, a resource attribute `Fn::GetAtt` or any of the other functions in CloudFormation.

 The `Value<T>` type allows us to do this in KloudFormation.